 Living things can be grouped on the basis of observable features and can be distinguished from non-living things

-- Students will observe and group Australian animals and plants according to their features
+- Students will observe and group Australian animals according to their features

 Different living things have different life cycles and depend on each other and the environment to survive (VCSSU058)

 - Students will learn about the life stages of Australian animals and their connection to the environment

 Earth’s rotation on its axis causes regular changes, including night and day (VCSSU061)

 - Through Augmented Reality, students will observe the night sky and relate this to time and the seasons